Ajay-Govindasamy/GeneticAlgoOOP/README.txt

 In my attempt to design some code around these core ideas of a GA.
 I have used some of the patterns learned throughout this CS613 class.
 In particular I have used the Singleton Pattern when I am generating the Population.
-I used the Factory Method whilst designing the Selection and Crossover parts of my code, and each of their subclasses take into account their roles in this style of pattern.
+I used the Abstract Factory Method whilst designing the GeneticFactory and the two subclasses ConfigOne, ConfigTwo.
 I have employed the Strategy Method Pattern whilst designing the Factory Method.
 This is the subsection where the Selection, Crossover and Mutation abstract classes are used with their subclasses.

 To implement the Factory Method I have a GeneticFactory class which has a few abstract methods, namely selectionChoice, crossoverChoice and mutationChance.
 The subclasses of GeneticFactory are where the choices are made.
 And these subclasses, configOne and configTwo, will implement the different versions of Selection and Crossover relevant for their implementation.